If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 How are registered capital assets treated for income tax purposes?

-The value of your registered capital assets, such as RRSP and RRIF, is reported as taxable income in your final tax bill.
+The value of your registered capital gains, such as RRSP and RRIF, is reported as taxable income that includes capital gains tax in your final tax bill.
+The lifetime capital gains exemption can provide significant tax benefits by allowing entrepreneurs to minimize their taxable income upon the sale of their businesses.
+The lifetime capital gains exemption can also potentially facilitate further investments.
 This amount is fully taxable at your personal tax rate.
 Your estate executor is responsible for paying the taxes, meaning the beneficiary of a registered account will receive the funds tax-free.

 Let’s say Neil has $80,000 in his RRSP.
 Upon his death, the full balance of the RRSP will be deemed to have been sold, resulting in an income of $80,000.
 This amount will be listed as taxable income on Neil’s last tax return.